Unemployment benefits in Sweden: Subsequent developments

 The Swedish welfare state and its “active labour market policies” remained quite intact after the deep recession of the 1990s.
 However, demand for labour remains under the level of the 1980s.
-Swedish politician and leader of the Moderate Party from 1999-2003, Bo Lundgren, claims the requirement for very intense job-seeking by the unemployed does not necessarily improve the system's functionality.
+Swedish politician and leader of the Moderate Party from 1999 to 2003, Bo Lundgren, claims the requirement for very intense job-seeking by the unemployed does not necessarily improve the system's functionality.
 A report written by Lundgren, in his position as head of the Supervisory Division of the Unemployment Insurance Board, argues that in a situation where there are often many job-seekers for each vacancy, the job-seeking activity should be limited to jobs where the applicant has a fair possibility of being offered the job.
 How to accomplish this is still a matter of discussion.

 The problems concerning the effects of joining a Swedish labour market programme have been examined by Barbara Sianesi, who found several issues.
 If the programme had increased employment rates in its participants, these had also been found to remain significantly longer on benefits and in the unemployment programme.
 This was especially the case for those entering a programme after having been entitled to unemployment grants.
 The potential "locking-in effects" must also be examined.
 Some working categories—women with part-time jobs, manpower-employed, seasonal workers, students, self-employed businessmen—misuse the unemployment benefits and some administrative court cases are expected to clarify these categories for unemployment insurance.

 In 2007, important aspects of the systems were revised.
 The Alliance for Sweden electoral coalition, who won the 2006 elections, endorsed each section of the labour market carrying its own costs of unemployment benefits paid out.
 This was intended to put pressure on wage levels, increase demand for labour, and reduce unemployment.
 They claimed a substantially larger portion of the costs for the insurance should be financed by individual fees of the involved workers, to stop the intra-fund solidarity mechanisms.
 From January 2007, fees to unemployment funds were raised significantly, mostly in funds with a high unemployment rate among the members.
 From July 2008, the differentiation of fund fees increased considerably.
 Large membership losses occurred for funds and trade unions.
 From 1 January 2007 to 31 December 2008, Swedish unions lost 245,000 members (8% of active members) and union unemployment funds almost 400,000 members (11%).
 Including non-union unemployment funds (the independent Alfa fund and the unemployment funds for self-employed and employers), almost half a million members left the funds.
 From 1 January 2014, fund fees were restored to about the same level as before 2007.